thenerdery/dot-net-standards/Front_End_Boilerplate.md

 Now RequireJS has no way to figure out which module is which.

-But the bundling process built into the client-side boilerplate will transform the modules to explicitly name them before combining them:
+But the bundling process built into the Front-End boilerplate will transform the modules to explicitly name them before combining them:

 ```js